 I use the Pantene Original Fresh Dry Shampoo.

-Last month, when I went full force with only washing my hair once a week, I almost invested in a more expensive dry shampoo from Sephora, but honestly, when I can get dry shampoo from the drugstore that works well, versus a $30 bottle from Sephora, I’ll go with the cheaper option.
+Last month, when I went full force with only washing my hair once a week, I almost invested in a more expensive dry shampoo from Sephora, but honestly, when I can get dry shampoo from the drugstore that works well, versus a $30 bottle from Sephora, I’ll go with the cheaper option (especially because I go through dry shampoo pretty quickly and don’t want to spending an arm and a leg every time I need a new bottle, ya know).

 Do you have a dry shampoo that you really like?
 Do you find a major difference between drugstore brands and high-end brands?
 Let me know!